-Unfortunately, businesses fail or can take a long time to get to the point where they start returning a profit and so relying on your business as your "retirement plan" is not a good approach because you risk lost time as well as the loss of potential earnings you could get from the growth of your retirement accounts and the power of compounding.
+Unfortunately, businesses fail or can take a long time to get to the point where they start returning a profit.
+So relying on your business as your "retirement plan" is not a good approach because you risk lost time.
+In addition, you risk the loss of potential earnings you could get from the growth of your retirement accounts and the power of compounding.

-That being said, saving for retirement can be tricky for you as a full-time entrepreneur due to an inconsistent income and that fact that you have to research and establish your retirement savings on your own compared to if you worked for an employer that has already laid the groundwork for you.
+That being said, saving for retirement can be tricky for you as a full-time entrepreneur due to an inconsistent income and that fact that you have to research and establish your retirement savings on your own.
+This is in comparison to if you worked for an employer that has already laid the groundwork for you.

 However, with a little effort, you can create a plan for your retirement and have multiple fronts to build long-term wealth - your retirement savings and your business.
 Here are some tips:

-A great place to start is to figure out how much you will need to live on each year when you get to retirement (multiplied by the retirement average of 20 to 25 years) so you can set a goal towards how much you'll need to save each year in order to achieve that goal.
+A great place to start is to figure out how much you will need to live on each year when you get to retirement.
+You want to multiply this number by the retirement average of 20 to 25 years.
+This way you can set a goal towards how much you'll need to save each year in order to reach your savings milestone.

 Once you've established the amount you need to save over the long term, it's time to set up your retirement accounts.
 For small business owners, there are a variety of options to choose from and some examples in the US include: